 Sometimes, it’s also referred to as the Midwestern United States.
 Both are correct!
-The Midwest is where you will find attractions like the House on the Rock and the Art Institute of Chicago.
+In the Midwest, you will find attractions like the House on the Rock and the Art Institute of Chicago.

 There’s no lack of things to see!
-Planning a road trip or backpacking excursion through the American Midwest?
+Are you planning a road trip or backpacking excursion through the American Midwest?
 Here’s your guide to the best places to visit in the Midwest.